 - Ranked No. 14 for best value among public schools in the 2021 Princeton Review rankings of the nation’s top colleges

 - Ranked No. 45 in the 2019 Forbes ranking of America’s best value colleges

 Cost to Attend

 Your attendance cost is the combination of your tuition, housing, dining, supplies, transportation, student fees and personal expenses.
-Use the tuition calculator to receive an estimate of what the College of Architecture’s semester tuition might cost.
-Visit the university’s cost and attendance breakdown to calculate how much you may pay over the course of a school year.
+Use the tuition calculator to receive an estimate of what the School of Architecture’s semester tuition might cost.
+Visit the university’s undergraduate cost and attendance breakdown to calculate how much you may pay over the course of a school year.

 Keep in mind that these resources provide the projected cost of your attendance.
 Financial aid packages, scholarships, assistantships, fellowships and employment opportunities can defray these expenses.

-The College of Architecture strives to provide financial solutions to students at all income levels.
+The School of Architecture strives to provide financial solutions to students at all income levels.
 You are highly encouraged to apply for financial aid through the university and external institutions.
 Read more about the university’s financial assistance and scholarships.